 (g) All terms of this clause will survive termination of the Contract and will continue until thirty (30) days past the final completion of the work, including the performance of any warranty work.
 In addition, Contractor will maintain in force and effect any “claims- made” coverage for a minimum of two (2) years after final completion of all work or services to be provided hereunder.
 Contractor will purchase an extended reporting period, or “tail coverage,” if necessary to comply with the latter requirement.

-(h) PEBA, its officers, officials, employees and volunteers, must be covered as additional insureds on the policy or policies of insurance required by this clause.
+(h)

 (i) For any claims related to this Contract, the insurance coverage required by this clause will be primary insurance as respects the State, PEBA, its officers, officials, employees and volunteers.
 Any insurance or self-insurance maintained by the State, PEBA, or its officers, officials, employees and volunteers, will be excess of the Contractor’s insurance and will not contribute with it.

-(j) Prior to commencement of the work, the Contractor will furnish the State with original certificates of insurance for every applicable policy effecting the coverage required by this clause.
+(j) Prior to commencement of the work, the Contractor will furnish the State with original industry standard Acord certificates of insurance for every applicable policy effecting the coverage required by this clause.
 All certificates are to be received and approved by the Procurement Officer before work commences.
 However, failure to obtain the required documents prior to the work beginning will not waive the Contractor’s obligation to provide them.
-The State reserves the right to require complete, certified copies of all required insurance policies, including policy declarations and anyendorsements required by this section, at any time.
+The State reserves the right any blanket endorsements required by this section, at any time.

 (k) Should any of the above described policies be cancelled before the expiration date thereof, notice will be delivered in accordance with the policy provisions.
-In addition, the Contractor will notify the State immediately upon receiving any information that any of the coverages required by this clause are or will be changed, cancelled, or replaced.
+In addition, the Contractor will notify the State immediately upon receiving any information that any of the coverages required by this clause are or will be adversely changed, cancelled, or replaced unless Contractor obtains replacement coverage meeting the terms and conditions hereunder without lapse.

-(l) Contractor hereby grants to the State and PEBA a waiver of any right to subrogation which any insurer of said Contractor may acquire against the State or PEBA by virtue of the payment of any loss under such insurance as is required by this clause.
+(l) Contractor hereby grants to the State and PEBA a waiver of any right to subrogation which any insurer of said Contractor may acquire against the State or PEBA by virtue of the payment of any loss under such insurance as is required by this clause as permitted by law.
 Contractor agrees to obtain any endorsement that may be necessary to effect this waiver of subrogation, but this provision applies regardless of whether or not the State or PEBA has received a waiver of subrogation endorsement from the insurer.

-(m) Any deductibles or self-insured retentions must be declared to and approved by the State.
-The State may require the Contractor to purchase coverage with a lower deductible or retention or provide proof of ability to pay losses and related investigations, claim administration, and defense expenses within the retention.
+(m) .

 6.10 INFORMATION SECURITY